OpenRailAssociation/technical-committee/project-handbook/security.md

 OpenSSF Scorecard can be run locally or as a GitHub action in CI steps.
 The checks can be quite resource-expensive, so should not be triggered on every commit.

 Depending on the Incubation stage, OpenRail requires a minimum score.
-For OpenRail, the score is only relevant for the time of the Incubation stage application, but it is obvious that projects should at least retain the reached score.
+If a check is required by the incubation stage, its score must be communicated in the project's `README.md` with a date of the last check, and updated when things change or at least once a year.
+However, an automatic check is not necessary.

 ## Security Policy